 The latest in the high powered F1 series by Codemasters, F1 2017 is as good as it gets for any sim racer fans.
 Bringing back the much loved classic F1 cars, the 2017 iteration of the franchise builds upon the success of its predecessor and ups the ante in every way.
-It’s no surprise this game earned a spot among our favorite MacOS racing games.
+It’s no surprise this game earned a spot among our favorite racing games for Mac.

 The much-improved graphics and more accurate physics promise higher immersion than ever before.
 The best news of all?
 The Mac version was launched on the same day as other platforms thanks to the hard work of our friends over at Feral Interactive.

 F1 2017 also heralded the beginning of the F1 eSports series, and the beauty of this competition is that it’s open to anyone who has a copy of the game.
 Of course, to have a competitive chance of winning, having consistently high frame rates is absolutely critical.

 Let’s see how your Mac stands up to the rigors of this game, and whether your machine can pilot you to the winning leagues.

 And as we always do, we will be testing the game on several different Macs, with a focus on higher-end models.